SeptemberHX/joplin-plugin-enhancement/README.md

 | Navigate to previous cell  |            tab            |
 |   Navigate to next cell    |        shift + tab        |

-1. It will auto format your table code for alignment when navigation between cells with `tab`
+1. It will automatically format your table code for alignment when navigation between cells with `tab`
 2. A new line is appended when trying to navigate to next cell from the last cell

+## Build

-## Building the plugin
+### Building the plugin

 The plugin is built using Webpack, which creates the compiled code in `/dist`.
 A JPL archive will also be created at the root, which can use to distribute the plugin.